Eating raw garlic and onions daily is a great way to lower your breast and colon cancer risk!

 The women who consumed the most garlic and onions had the lowest risk of breast cancer!

-Researchers found that moderate-to-high daily garlic and onion consumption was associated with a 41-49% reduction in risk of breast cancer in Puerto Rican women.
+Researchers found that moderate-to-high daily garlic and onion consumption was associated with a 41-49% reduction in the risk of breast cancer in Puerto Rican women.

 And this was even after taking into consideration various confounding factors such as age, education, family history, BMI, menopausal status, smoking, etc.